mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - Ne daughter
 - Mick overall facilitator

-#### Division of Labour - code patching and experimentation

-While the parents are the ones doing the majority of the heavily lifting importing new code, children are observering and emulating this behaviour.

-The documentation leads to a page with code examples.
-In one interaction child Ne visits the page to add a mechanic, starts to scan it, highlights some code, but then seems to change her mind - perhaps recognising limits - or fearing the process of breaking her game - and returns to more familiar territory of changing game assets and level design.
+Other pairs and individuals had other tactics.
+Parent Mark made a comment showing that he was aware of the particular value of the in-class sessions to overcome some kinds of blockages.

-### Discussion on how design (not GDP) supports flexible design practices -
+### Discussion on flexible design practices -

 <!-- HOW EXACTLY?
 FOR NOW THIS SECTION IS A SUB SECTION MINI DISCUSSION.
 HOW DOES THIS RELATE TO LATER DISCUSSION ON MINI JAMS ETC.
 SHOULD THIS TALK OF DESIGNING FOR LEARNER AGENCY AND FOR DIFFERENT MAKING STYLES BE INCLUDED IN THE PREVIOUS CHAPTER  ON INTERVENTION METHODS? -->

+NOTE - LIMITS OF THIS DISCUSSION - NOT INCLUDING THE USE OF GDP

 Previously a broad range of observed design practices of participants which involve game design patterns were observed.
 The overall direction of the section is that it is beneficial to creative a community where there is a diversity of approaches being undertaken but with some underlying shared themes and practices.